 The Bank assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets is impaired.
-A financial asset or a group of financial assets is impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset of group of financial assets that can be reliably estimated.
+A financial asset or a group of financial assets is impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset of group or financial assets that can be reliably estimated.

-A loss event is defined as an arrear exceeding 3 months or an indication of fraud or any other contract violation.
+A loss event is defined as an arrear exceeding an amount of EUR 100 for more than 3 months in a row or an indication of fraud or any other contract violation.